-Muun users can now benefit from paying more efficient fees on transactions that they want confirmed in the next block.
+Muun users can now benefit from paying more efficient fees on transactions that they want to be confirmed in the next block.
 More efficient fees means not overpaying when it isn’t needed, nor underestimating the fee rate when the network congestion gets high.
 This new fee estimator bases its predictions on the current state of the mempool, and was entirely built and trained by Muun's Team.

-The main difference with the previous estimator, and the vast majority of them, is that the new one is mempool-based: this means it looks at the current state of the mempool to suggest an optimal fee rate for your transaction to get confirmed in the next block.
+The main difference with the previous estimator, and the vast majority of them, is that the new one is mempool-based: this mean it looks at the current state of the mempool to suggest an optimal fee rate for your transaction to get confirmed in the next block.

 This process may sound familiar: many bitcoin users choose the fee rate of their transactions by looking at the mempool.
 In contrast, the vast majority of current estimators suggest fee rates by looking at past blocks, transactions, and fee rates.

-Variations in the mempool occur quite frequently, and may have different causes.
+Variations in the mempool occur quite frequently and may have different causes.
 Perhaps the simplest one is that a block might take way less or way more than 10 minutes to be mined.

 When a block isn’t mined for a long period of time, the mempool gets packed with transactions.
 If your wallet doesn't consider this, it will underestimate the fee needed for the next block.
 The result is you lose precision: you set a fee expecting your transaction to be confirmed in the next block, but it doesn’t.
 Spam attacks can lead to the same scenario.